 Keywords make you rank on Google, but tags help rank YouTube videos within YouTube.

-You can also use TubeBuddy’s Chrome Plugin to view tags used on other peoples videos.
+You can view the tags for free you don't need a paid account.
 This plays into the strategy of creating “Similar Content” described earlier.

 3: YouTube Video Description